 With demand for well qualified chefs and hospitality managers running at an all-time high, our FdA Culinary Arts gives you a strong foothold on the career ladder.
 In just two years, it equips you with high-level technical skills, in-depth product knowledge and the right professional outlook for success.

-Work-based learning to the fore
+Learning to the fore

 Practical hands-on experience is central to this foundation degree, which is designed in close collaboration with employers.
-You will undertake structured work-based learning and integrated work placements to help you apply the theory to real-world scenarios.
+You will undertake work-based learning and integrated work placements to help you apply the theory to real-world scenarios.

 Experiencing both the food service and the food production sides of culinary operations, you will also develop invaluable skills in areas such as customer relations, problem-solving, team-working, communication, critical thinking, supervision and leadership.